ClementFoucher/StateS/README.txt

 - Simulate it,
 - Export to PDF.

+Qt 5.3 is required to execute this application.

 You can test interacting with a machine by loading file "Demo.SfsmS".

 This is early stage of the software development.